justinwatsonn/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 Insights

-1. Jewish Voice Ministries International dominated the headlines.
+1. AIPAC was #1 in terms of headlines.
+Jewish Voice Ministries International also dominated the headlines.
 I wanted to find a platform that stood out in terms of the number of ads.
 2. Although there was a lot of overlap, there was still a good variety of different pages pushing ads.
+21208 to be exact.

 Questions
 1. How was this data scraped?
-2. How does this data look now?
+2. How does this data look now in 2025?

 ```